Schawk… Never heard of?

-3.200 employees worldwide in 49 countries!
-It is a company which helps companies to build brands…and strangely enough they did not have an employer brand so far!
+3,200 employees worldwide in 49 countries!
+It is a company which helps companies to build brands… And strangely enough they did not have an employer brand defined so far.

 Schawk had 2 main goals:

 - Build a strong employer brand to attract talent and show their clients their ability to build a strong employer brand for themselves